The Real Reason Maple Syrup Bottles Have Those Tiny Handles

 During the late 1800s, salt-glazed stoneware was the equivalent to Tupperware.
 Although not typically used to store maple syrup, the heavy round ceramic jugs were used to hold everything else, from molasses to liquor, and had large handles which made them easier to carry.
 It wasn’t long until they were on their way out and replaced by a cheaper alternative: glass.

 “Maple syrup companies weren’t so much retaining an old pattern of a jug as reinventing it and wanting to market their product as something nostalgic,” says Lozier.
 “They were tying in the image of maple syrup with their product and the image that people still had of those crocks in the 19th-century.”
-Essentially, the tiny handles that we’ve come to associate with maple syrup bottles were added purely as a decorative element, and as a tribute to the large ceramic jugs that once graced every home.
+Essentially, the tiny handles that we’ve come to associate with the maple syrup bottle design were added purely as a decorative element, and as a tribute to the large ceramic jugs that once graced every Canadian home.

 So, the next time you have a craving for maple syrup, take a moment to appreciate this subtle design nod to the past.